jaredpalmer/formik/docs/tutorial.md

 const handleChange = event => {
   setValues(prevValues => ({
     ...prevValues,
-    // we use the name to tell formik which key of `values` to update.
+    // we use the name to tell Formik which key of `values` to update
     [event.target.name]: event.target.value
   });
 }